Impact of the COVID-19 pandemic on commercial air transport: By country

+Environmental impacts

+The sharp and lasting decline in planned air travel throughout the pandemic had a beneficial effect of global climate change.
+The effects of COVID-19 lockdowns were subject of the first quantitative research on large-scale modal shifts and demand reduction in aviation.
+It illustrated that a significant share of business travel is not necessary and advanced or increased the adoption of various methods and technologies to mitigate air travel demand.

 Travel and virus spread

 The use of aeroplanes by travelers has been implicated in the spread of the coronavirus.
 The World Health Organization noted that "Transmission of infection may occur between passengers who are seated in the same area of an aircraft, usually as a result of the infected individual coughing or sneezing or by touch".
 Amidst the coronavirus pandemic, many airline tickets have been sold at discount and some buyers attended spring break celebrations despite warnings to remain at home.
 A multitude of young adults have tested positive for the coronavirus upon returning from spring break celebrations; among those from Texas vacationing in Cabo San Lucas were forty-four positive persons.

 Although a HEPA filter captures 99.97 percent of airborne particles, it does not account for air that does not go through the filter and many airlines have required passengers to wear masks during the flight.
 According to the US Centers for Disease Control and Prevention, pathogens do not spread easily on flights, but prolonged proximity still presents a danger of infection.